Alfred Gwynne Vanderbilt III: Early years

-Vanderbilt graduated from The Buckley School in New York in 1964.
-His family traveled extensively and some of his high school years were spent in other countries before graduating from Loyola High School in New York.
+Vanderbilt graduated from the Buckley School in New York in 1964.
+His family traveled extensively and some of his high school years were spent in other countries before graduating from Loyola School in New York.

 Vanderbilt started a Rock 'n Roll band called The Four Fifths in 1965.
 The band was signed to Columbia Records and released "If You Still Want Me" and "Have You Ever Loved A Girl", published by Scope Music Inc. (BMI) in November 1966, record JZSP 116493 and 116494.

 Career

 Vanderbilt did not follow his father into the family horse-racing business, instead forming a career in public relations.
 Vanderbilt started working as an associate at Carl Byoir & Associations in New York City in 1981, and worked at other firms including Hill and Knowlton, Inc. before starting his own agency, The Vanderbilt Agency, New York City, in 1990 where he was president and chief executive officer before retiring in 2017.